-Often we develop mockups that enable our customers to reach out to their customers and seek additional feedback and validation.
+Often we develop mockups that enable our customers to reach out to their customers and seek additional customer feedback and validation.
 We implement these comments in the end product, which influences the successful user adoption of the product.

 4. Defining the product development process

 Different products will require different product development processes, but there are some key steps that most software product development process take for a successful launch.

 Some of the common software development process methodologies are: